massalabs/station/README.md

 - TESTNET : Uses Massa's testnet
 - LABNET : Uses Massa's labnet
-- INNONET : Uses Massa's innonet
+- BUILDNET : Uses Massa's buildnet
 - LOCALHOST : Expect Massa's network to be hosted at 127.0.0.1

 To use this option with a constant, you have to execute :